-Our cash equivalents mainly consist of time deposits and money market funds with original maturities of three months or less.
+Our cash equivalents mainly consist of time deposits with original maturities of three months or less, and highly liquid investments that are readily convertible to known amounts of cash.

 Short-term Investments

 For investments in financial instruments with a variable interest rate indexed to the performance of underlying assets, we elected the fair value method at the date of initial recognition and carried these investments subsequently at fair value.
 Changes in fair values are reflected in the consolidated statements of comprehensive income.